joelbygger/cmake_proj/README.md

 * run the build (for built binaries)
 * clang tidy
 * clang format
+  * Note that files are gathered with **GLOB** -> files added after CMake configuration will not be formatted!
+More info in file.

 Additionally these tools will be part of the build process: